creasoft-dev/fundamenty/3RD_PARTY_SERVICES.md

 ALGOLIA_ADMIN_API_kEY=
 ```
 And save the `.env` file.
 This will enable search in the local run.
+We don't want to check the `.env` file, it is already included in `.gitignore`.

 Go to GitLab CI/CD and create variables for all the values obtained above